 We want pupils to feel that they have had a mental ‘work out’ in lessons, just as they have a physical one on the sports field, and to be very conscious of how their skills and knowledge are improving.
 To that end, lessons are characterised by a high degree of challenge, driven by inspirational teachers using a pedagogical practice based on established and successful methods blended with the most effective of recent teaching innovations.

 Abingdon is a school that believes very firmly in stretch and challenge.
-However, this does not mean that we believe in ‘acceleration’ in the sense of putting boys through exams early (e.g. sitting Maths GCSE in 4th year).
+However, this does not mean that we believe in ‘acceleration’ in the sense of putting pupils through exams early (e.g. sitting Maths GCSE in 4th year).
 In our opinion, that kind of acceleration promotes a focus on exam technique at the expense of instilling and embedding a proper understanding of a subject.
-Whilst it is perfectly possible to get groups of boys to learn the necessary material to gain high grades in some exams at an earlier stage, they tend to forget that material quite quickly and the ‘force feeding’ approach often needed to achieve those early grades can have a long-term negative impact on a child’s enjoyment of that subject.
+Whilst it is perfectly possible to get groups of pupils to learn the necessary material to gain high grades in some exams at an earlier stage, they tend to forget that material quite quickly and the ‘force feeding’ approach often needed to achieve those early grades can have a long-term negative impact on a child’s enjoyment of that subject.

 Stretch and challenge happens at Abingdon firstly through the lessons themselves.
 Teachers will choose appropriately challenging material to teach and our selection of GCSE and Sixth Form exam specifications are always driven by the question ‘What will challenge our pupils best?’ as opposed to ‘Which course does it seem easiest to get top grades in?